zubinchopra/portaldocs/portal-sdk/templates/portalfx-authentication.md

-### Overview

 The portal uses an internal provider for authentication and authorization.

 The built-in cloud auth provider uses Azure Active Directory (AAD), which also supports Microsoft Account (MSA, formerly Windows Live ID) users.
 Please refer to _Accessing claims from your server_, if your extension needs to differentiate between AAD and MSA users.

 During sign-in, the portal obtains a token containing claims that identify the signed-in user and retrieves directories and subscriptions s/he has access to, if any.

- **NOTE:** Users can sign in without a subscription.
+_**NOTE:** Users can sign in without a subscription.
 Extensions must gracefully handle this case and return 0 assets when queried._

-#### Sign in flow

 The following is a high-level representation of the sign-in flow provided by the portal: